-Why are the FASB and the IASB changing accounting for leases?
+Why did the FASB and the IASB change accounting for leases?

 A 2005 SEC survey estimated the off-balance sheet obligation associated with operating leases for public companies at $1.25 trillion

 .
 In 2016, the FASB and IASB issued new standards to bring these obligations on the balance sheet.